JiahaoWei-RH/addonplacementscore_collect/blog.md

 The code to calculate the score is in [pkg/addon/agent/calculate.go](https://github.com/JiahaoWei-RH/resource-usage-collect/blob/main/pkg/addon/agent/calculate.go).
 A valid score must be in the range -100 to 100, you need to normalize the scores before updating it into `AddOnPlacementScore`.

-When normalizing the score, you might meet below cases.
+When normalizing the score, you might meet the below cases.

-- The score provider know the max and min value of the customized scores.
+- The score provider knows the max and min value of the customized scores.

   In this case, it is easy to achieve smooth mapping by formula.
 Suppose the actual value is X, and X is in the interval [min, max], then`score ＝ 200 * (x - min) / (max - min) - 100`

-- The score provider don't know the max and min value of the customized scores.
+- The score provider doesn't know the max and min value of the customized scores.

-  In this case, you need to set a maximum and minmum value by yourself, as without a max and min value, is unachievable to map a single value X to the range [-100, 100].
+  In this case, you need to set a maximum and minimum value by yourself, as without a max and min value, is unachievable to map a single value X to the range [-100, 100].
-Then when the X is greater than this maximum value, the cluster can be considered healthy enough to deploy applications, the score can be set as 100.
-And if X is less than the minmum value, the score can be set as -100.
+Then when the X is greater than this maximum value, the cluster can be considered healthy enough to deploy applications, and the score can be set as 100.
+And if X is less than the minimum value, the score can be set as -100.
   ```
   if X >= max
     score = 100